-There are two types of throat protectors: bib style or collar style.
+There are two common types of throat protectors: bib style or collar style.
 The bib style provides more protection to the chest area.
 Each are generally made of ballistic nylon or similar material.
 Throat protectors are designed to protect the throat area from lacerations and cuts.
-They are NOT designed to protect against spinal injuries to the neck region.
+They are NOT designed to protect against spinal injuries or impact to the neck region.
 All throat protectors must bear the Bureau de normalisation du Québec (BNQ) logo.
-If the neck guard is altered the BNQ Certification is void.
+If the throat protector is altered the BNQ Certification is void.